Ah, another day, another trashy book.

 But he's only hurting her because he loves her!
 BAAAAAAW.
 She does eventually leave him and doesn't even tell him about the baby.
 Luca not only already knows but ACTUALLY ADMIRES HER for not playing "her last card".
 EW.
 At the end, Luca finds out he's some other guy's kid and it seems to magically negate his fears of the past.
 God forbid he actually conquer those things without such a neat escape hatch.

 And witherto the romance?
 I really couldn't find any at this point.
 Luca brings Emma breakfast in bed before he dicks out, does that count?
 I mean this is a Harlequin Mills & Boon book but it’s more devoted to the freakin' family drama fucking the two leads over than having them plausibly fall in love through mutual understanding.
 Or some shit.

 One and a half acorns.
 I consider the extra half generous.
 I'm not even gonna bother with posting the actual acorns.
 You're just getting a picture of my face after reading this book.
 For a good laugh, read this five-star review from a plant over at Amazon.
 "She's different from the other women he's dated, she's a challenge,..."
-So's a chick with autism.
-Or an idiot.
-Or someone with OCD.
+So's a chick who eats paint.
 Or a circus bear.
 C'est romantique!